Youssef535/Crypto-Cap/README.md

 Crypto Cap is a clone of CoinCap and it's a light weight web app trying to make it a better version.
 You can login to your account and recieve last notifications and last crypto, NFT news.
+!!
+Still working on the optimization of the app by reducing code boilerplate and 3rd lib also trying to fix theme and complete the app !!

 ### Built With